 \section{Nonlinear modeling of TWAS data}

-We denote a vector of instrumental variables as $\bm z\in\mathbb{R}^p$, a scalar exposure as $x\in\mathbb{R}$, and a scalar outcome as $y\in\mathbb{R}$.
-For example, in our case study (cf. Section \ref{sec:app}), SNPs are used as instrumental variables for a genetic exposure to identify its causal association with the AD risk.
-Without loss of generality, we assume $(\bm z, x, y)$ have mean zero.
-Suppose $(\bm z, x, y)$ satisfy a nonlinear transformation model
+We denote a vector of IVs as $\bm z\in\mathbb{R}^p$, a scalar exposure as $x\in\mathbb{R}$, and a scalar outcome as $y\in\mathbb{R}$.
+In our TWAS case study (cf. Section \ref{sec:app}), SNPs are used as instrumental variables for a gene's expression to identify its causal association with the AD risk.
+Without loss of generality, we assume $(\bm z, x, y)$ has mean zero.
+Suppose $(\bm z, x, y)$ satisfy a nonlinear model

 where $(w,\varepsilon)$ are the error terms independent of the instruments $\bm z$, and $\beta\in\mathbb{R}$, $\bm\alpha\in\mathbb{R}^p$, $\bm\theta\in\mathbb{R}^p$ are unknown parameters, and $\phi(\cdot)$ is an unknown transformation.